smt970913/ConMED-RL/README.md

     <img src="image/dataset_usage.svg" width = 500>
 </div>

-The OCRL Algorithm Module is the core component of ConCare-RL, implementing state-of-the-art offline constrained reinforcement learning algorithms specifically designed for critical care decision-making problems.
+The OCRL Algorithm Module is the core component of ConMED-RL, implementing state-of-the-art offline constrained reinforcement learning algorithms specifically designed for critical care decision-making problems.
 This module bridges the gap between preprocessed clinical data and actionable decision support models.

 #### Data Loading and Management

-The `ConCareRL/data_loader.py` module transforms preprocessed pandas DataFrames into training-ready formats for offline reinforcement learning algorithms.
+The `ConMEDRL/data_loader.py` module transforms preprocessed pandas DataFrames into training-ready formats for offline reinforcement learning algorithms.
 This lightweight framework handles numerical data loading and batch preparation for model training.
 Alternatively, researchers can use the generated **Outcome Table** and **State Table** directly to construct MDP environments with established Python RL libraries such as `d3rlpy`.

 **Core Components** - `data_loader.py`: